haiwen/seafile-admin-docs/manual/deploy/outlook_addin_config.md

 # SSO for Seafile Outlook Add-in

-The Seafile Add-in for Outlook utilizes the SSO service configured on the Seafile Server it connects to.
+The Seafile Add-in for Outlook natively supports authentication via username and password.
+In order to authenticate with SSO, the add-in utilizes Seahub's SSO support.

+Specifically, this is how the add-in makes use of  :
+* Upon click on the SSO button in the add-in, the add-in opens a browser windows and requests `http(s)://SEAFILE_SERVER_URL/outlook/`
+* A php script redirects the request to `http(s)://SEAFILE_SERVER_URL/accounts/login/` including a redirect request to /outlook/ following a successful authentication (http(s)://SEAFILE_SERVER_URL/accounts/login/?next=/jwt-sso/?page=/outlook)
+* The identity provider returns a JWT token upon authentication
+* The php script returns the API-token to add-in
+* The add-in authorizes all API calls with the API-token

+This document explains how to configure Seafile and the reverse proxy and how to deploy the php script.

 ## Requirements

-SSO authentication must be configured.
+SSO authentication must be configured in Seafile.

 ## Installing prerequisites